A New Way To Discover Hole Products

 What is Wire Mesh?

-However, everybody may not have a strong understanding of what Wire Mesh is or the potential applications it can have.
+However, everybody may not have a strong understanding of what Metal Wire Mesh is or the potential applications it can have.

 As you might guess, it’s a common sight to behold in many different industries.
 These include the machining, mining, security, and automotive spaces just to name a few!

-How Is Wire Mesh Made?
+How is Wire Mesh Made?

-The way Wire Mesh is made is dependent on whether it is Woven Wire Mesh or Welded Wire Mesh.
-Woven Wire Mesh is made by weaving strands of metal wire over and under each other.
-Welded Wire Mesh is made by welding the strands of metal at points of intersection.
-The end result is a screen that has either rectangular or square gaps between the wires.
-It should also be pointed out that decorative Wire Mesh is also available and can have more intricate woven patterns, producing openings in a variety of shapes and total open area.
+The result is a screen that has either rectangular or square gaps between the wires.
+Also, decorative Wire Mesh is available with more intricate woven patterns, producing openings in a variety of shapes and total open area.

 The type of material used will depend on the desired application for the mesh.

-Common Applications for Wire Mesh
+Common Applications

-Let’s explore some of the most notable uses.
+Some of the most notable uses include:

 Infill panels are non-load-bearing walls or dividers used to create railings, risers, fencing, cabinets, partitions, and more.
 They create a modern and sophisticated look and bring functionality to any project.